-Our operating results will be adversely affected if we experience significant net customer attrition from natural gas conversions.
+Our operating results will be adversely affected if we experience significant net customer attrition from conversions to alternative energy products, principally natural gas or electricity.

 The following table depicts our estimated customer losses to natural gas conversions for the last five fiscal years.
 Losses to natural gas in our footprint for the home heating oil industry could be greater or less than our estimates.